raysan5/rres/README.md

 The `Central Directory` resource chunk is a special chunk that **could be present or not** in the `rres` file, it stores information about the input files processed to generate the multiple resource chunks and could be useful to:

- - **Reference the resources by its original filename.** This is very useful in terms of implementation to minimize the required code changes if `rres` packaging is done over an existing project or at the end of a project development, if all files loading has been done using directly the filenames.
+ - **Reference the resources by its original filename.** This is very useful in terms of implementation to minimize the required code changes if `rres` packaging is done over an existing project or at the end of a project development, if all files loading has been done using the filenames directly.

  - **Extract some of the resources to a similar input file.** It will be only possible if the input file has not been processed in a destructive way.
 For example, if  a.ttf file has been processed to generate a glyphs image atlas + glyphs data info, it won't be possible to retrieve the original .ttf file.